okgourmet.com Home of Steve's Restaurant Reviews

 AMERICAN

-For American food I usually either go to Luby's Cafeteria or Cracker Barrel, neither of which I really recommend as one of my top picks.
+For American food I usually think of Luby's Cafeteria or Cracker Barrel, neither of which I really recommend as one of my top picks.
 Listed below, though, are some suggestions for specific items that are noteworthy.

 Steve's Recommendations Readers' Suggestions